 Make trickle sub-graphs a first-class modular and pluggable artefact

-The most likely to be implemented of these is the fifth, as documentation is important for this new breaking feature and it looks like the easiest of them, or at least seemingly more flexible, considering there most likely won’t be that much extra time after the main goals, if any.
+The most likely to be implemented of these is the fifth, as documentation is important for this new breaking feature.
+It also looks like the easiest one, or at least seemingly more flexible, considering there most likely won’t be that much extra time after the main goals, if any.